wwog/quickcap/README.md

 ```

 After pushing the tag, GitHub Actions will automatically start the build process.
 Once completed, a new release will be created on the Releases page.

+## Permissions (macOS only)

+This software maintains flexibility and extensibility.
+When permissions are not granted, the integration side needs to handle this themselves.
+On first run, the screenshot API will trigger a system permission dialog (it will not appear again whether accepted or rejected).
+Although the dialog is triggered, the application does not poll and monitor settings or block execution.
+So the first time, the dialog and application startup (just a transparent window, without screenshot and window awareness data) will appear.

+Solution:

+macOS is designed so the dialog only appears once, but we strongly depend on permissions.
+Therefore, the integration side needs to display their own dialog and check permissions to block execution.
+I originally wanted to try implementing a dialog internally, but due to multi-language and customization requirements, I don't plan to add this later.

+## Integration

+To launch the window, you need the business side to start the corresponding executable binary program on the corresponding system.
+Note that macOS Mach-O files lose execution permissions during transfer, so they are packaged in tar.gz format for similar business layer workflows.
+Windows doesn't require this but is also packaged.
+Additionally, embedding into macOS application bundles requires consistent signatures and cannot be ignored.
+Mach-O files within the bundle cannot obtain permissions if not signed.
+Even if you authorize the upper-level application, it will not be shared with the Mach-O file.
+This is an effective means to prevent hackers from replacing executable files within the bundle.
+You can consider calling external Mach-O files (download or unpack and run, theoretically possible).